Shakeelkhuhro/Shakeel-Khuhro-Portfolio/README.md

 # Contributing

 Contributions are highly appreciated!
-If you would like to contribute by suggesting improvements, fixing bugs, or adding new features, please adhere to the following guidelines:
+If i would like to contribute by suggesting improvements, fixing bugs, or adding new features, please adhere to the following guidelines:

 # Fork the repository.

 1. Create a new branch.
-1. Implement your changes.
+1. Implement my changes.
-1. Commit and push your changes to your forked repository.
+1. Commit and push my changes to my forked repository.
 1. Submit a pull request.
-1. Please ensure that your contributions align with the project's coding conventions and maintain the existing code style.
+1. Please ensure that my contributions align with the project's coding conventions and maintain the existing code style.

 # Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to me:
+If i have any questions, suggestions, or feedback, please feel free to reach out to me:

 Name: Shakeel Khuhro
 Email: shakeelahmedkhu@example.com